awslabs/multi-model-server/README.md

 To learn more about exporting, check out [MMS export documentation](docs/export.md)

+## Production Deployments

+When launched directly, MMS uses a standalone [Flask](http://flask.pocoo.org/) server.
+This is handy for testing and development.
+But for production deployments, we recommend using [Gunicorn](http://gunicorn.org/) which should provide lower latency, higher throughput, and more efficient use of memory.

+This project includes Dockerfiles to build containers recommended for production deployments.
+These containers demonstrate how to set up a production stack consisting of nginx, gunicorn, and MMS.
+The basic usage can be found on the [Docker readme](docker/README.md).

 ## Other Features

 Browse over to the [Docs readme](docs/README.md) for the full index of documentation.
 This includes more examples, how to customize the API service, API endpoint details, and more.

-For production deployments, we recommend using containers, and for this purpose we include pre-configured docker images for you to use.
-The basic usage can be found on the [Docker readme](docker/README.md).

 ## Contributing